 Writing well in any setting requires a true appreciation for the recipient—the reader.
-Using the written word to express anything of importance can be challenging, though, because when one writes, one is sharing a sense of what makes us human.
+Using the written word to express anything of importance can be challenging, though, because when one writes, one shares a sense of what makes us human.
 This awareness is essential for solid editing.

-In this hands-on course, we will use Standard American English to explore key techniques for proofreading, copyediting, line editing, developmental editing, structural editing, content editing and collaborating with writers.
-Attendees will begin by learning and utilizing proofreaders’ marks—both in the left and right margins and the corresponding lines of text—that indicate and correct errors within hard copy of typed text.
+In this hands-on course, we will use Standard American English to explore key techniques for proofreading, copyediting, line editing, developmental editing, structural editing, content editing, and collaborating with writers.
+Attendees will begin by learning and utilizing proofreaders’ marks—both in the left and right margins and the corresponding lines of text—indicating and correcting errors within the hard copy of a typed text.
 We will then move to onscreen editing.

-Whether you want to polish your own writing, hone your skills so as to edit the manuscripts of others, or simply build your confidence as an expert in all elements of the English language, you will enjoy this fun, interactive, and exploratory course that celebrates the concept of writing well.
+Whether you want to polish your writing, hone your skills to edit the manuscripts of others, or simply build your confidence as an expert in all elements of the English language, you will enjoy this fun, interactive, and exploratory course that celebrates the concept of writing well.

 - How to edit in American English for a variety of audiences and content types, including corporate communications, web publications, fiction and narrative nonfiction